VickyInFrance/VickyInFrance.github.io/_pages/residential_en.md

 <div style="text-align: right"> <h1 id="brunch"> <img style="float: left;" src="/assets/images/aunts_and_uncles.jpg" width="300" height="100" hspace="30"> Holidaymakers </h1> </div>

-We are also happy to accept holidaymakers who wish to have a good English breakfast before starting out on their day’s walk in the mountains.
+We are also happy to accept holidaymakers who wish to have a good English or continental breakfast before starting out on their day’s walk in the mountains.
 Packed lunches can also be provided and assistance with preparing and embarking on your visits or walks.
 You can plan your vacation with friends to stay under the same roof and return in the evening to a cooked dinner, to play cards, to have English or French conversation.

 ---

 # Leisurely conversation around a meal <img style="float: right;" src="/assets/images/tea.jpg" width="300" height="100" hspace="30">

-- Join us for a minimum time of an hour around a lunch.
+- Join us for a minimum time of an hour around a lunch<sup><span style="color:blue">2.</span></sup><sup><span style="color:blue">3.</span></sup>.
 We can discuss your menu and any food allergies.
 Bring a bottle if you’d like to!
-25 euros per person<sup><span style="color:blue">2.</span></sup> for 2 courses, including water and coffee<sup><span style="color:blue">3.</span></sup>.

-- Come and enjoy an English cup of tea with homemade cake or scones, for a minimum time of an hour<sup><span style="color:blue">2.</span></sup> <sup><span style="color:blue">3.</span></sup> .
+- Come and enjoy an English cup of tea with homemade cake or scones, for a minimum time of an hour<sup><span style="color:blue">3.</span></sup> .

 <sup><span style="color:blue">2.</span></sup> *For a minimum of two people*.